Major Key Diatonic Chords

 Tonal and modal intervals

-In most of the chord diagrams we've seen so far, notes have been labeled with their interval from the root of the chord (their modal interval).
+In most of the chord diagrams we've seen so far, notes have been labeled with their interval from the root of the chord.
 That's useful for understanding chord shapes in isolation.

-But to understand how chords fit together in harmony, we also need to understand those notes based on their interval from the tonic of the key (their tonal interval).
-The sound and feeling of each chord is partly caused by the intervals of its notes from the tonic.
+But to understand how chords fit together in harmony, we also need to understand those notes based on their interval from the tonic of the key.
+The sound and feeling of each chord is partly due to the intervals of its notes from the tonic.

 Diatonic chords with tonal intervals